ndimitrov04/TranslEYEtor/README.md

 V0.1 - Alpha <br>
 - Added basic 480p screen capture on CTRL press.

+## Notice
+App has been tested on a CPU only machine and on an AMD GPU machine.
+NVidia GPUs are supported on paper but the program has not been tested with any yet.

 ## System Requirements
 - Windows 10/11
 - 10-15GB Free storage space